Today, we’re going to talk about consulting startups, or how to start a consulting business and grow fast.

 First of all, you need a website.
 You need to have somewhere online that says this is what you do, this is what you specialize in.
 This is what you’re an expert in.
 These are the kinds of clients that you serve.

 Whether it’s software companies or management teams or executives, or you’re a consultant for consultants or whatever.
 You have to basically plant your stick in the sand and say, “This is what I do.”
 And that is through a website.

-Then you also need ... if you follow like kind of sales funnels and sales automation and sales processes, and all that other stuff, you need the inbound thing too.
-So you need a landing page, you need a lead magnet.
+Then you also need like kind of sales funnels and sales automation and sales processes, and all that other stuff, you need the inbound thing too.
+You need a landing page, you need a lead magnet.
 Something that talks about what you do.
-So a six to eight-page report that talks about your skillset or even help gives an aha moment to your prospective client that shows that you are the expert that you say you are.
+A six to eight-page report that talks about your skillset or even help gives an aha moment to your prospective client that shows that you are the expert that you say you are.

 For example.
 So let’s say you’ve led a programming team to consolidate six databases into one and roll it out to a company.
 So your lead magnet is going to be technical in nature.
 You might talk about SQL and Queries and all that other stuff, and you might talk about the databases or the programming language, or the four things that you did to consolidate these databases so that when a prospect goes through it they read themselves into the story.

 They’re like, “Oh, geez.
 I mean, if he helped them do this then he’s going to be perfect for helping me do my thing.”
 So that’s where your lead magnet comes in.
 It also is immediate gratification.
 So people who download that lead magnet, read that lead magnet, they’re going to be able to just know really, really quickly that you know what the hell you’re talking about.
 So that’s the idea there.